-4.63: Court-Ordered Pre-Trial Detention
+4.63: Court-Ordered Pre-Trial Custody

-(1) If a court finds that a child alleged to be in need of services is not likely to appear at the trial of the CHINS petition, the court may set bail or other terms and conditions for the child's release, or may order the Department to secure the child in lieu of bail and to hold the child in pre-trial detention.
+(1) If a court finds that a child alleged to require assistance by reason of repeatedly refusing to obey the lawful and reasonable commands of a parent is not likely to appear at the trial of the CRA petition, the court may release the child with terms and conditions to the custody of the parent(s) or may place the child in the temporary custody of the Department, only if as prior to granting temporary custody the court makes the written certifications and determinations that (1) it is contrary to the welfare of the child to be in the child’s home and (2) that the Department made reasonable efforts to prevent removal from the home or the existing circumstances indicate that there is an immediate risk of harm or neglect that precludes the provision of preventative services as an alternative to removal.

-(2) Detention is a period of custodial deprivation of liberty between the issuance of a CHINS petition and the trial on the merits.
-The only legally permissible purpose of detention is to secure the presence of the child at trial.

-(3) Court-ordered detained children shall be placed by the Department in a setting which, consistent with humane practice and the requirements of reasonably appears to be able to ensure the child's availability on the trial date.
-Such children shall be placed in the least restrictive setting possible, including placement in the child's own home.
+(2) Pre-trial custody is valid for only 15 days at which time the child, parent(s) and Department must appear before the court for a hearing on whether the temporary custody order should be continued for another 15 days.
+No such temporary custody may last longer than 45 days.
+(3) The Department determines the placement of the child when the child has been placed in the Department’s custody.

-4.64: Court Prescribed Services (No Custody to Department)
+4.64: Court Recommended Services (No Custody to Department)

-(1) Following a trial on a CHINS petition, if the court finds that the allegations have been proved beyond a reasonable doubt, it may adjudicate the child in need of services.
+(1) Following a trial on a CRA petition, if the court finds that the allegations have been proved beyond a reasonable doubt, it may adjudicate the child to be in need of assistance. .

-(2) Once the child has been adjudicated, the court may order provision of specified services by the Department (without committing the child to the custody of the Department).

-(3) The Department may provide such court-prescribed services if the services are available, and the Department determines in its clinical judgment that the services are appropriate for the child and her/his family, and to the extent the Department is reasonably able to comply.
+(2) Once the child has been adjudicated, the court shall convene a conference with the child which includes the child, the child’s parent(s), the child’s attorney, the probation officer, and other persons set forth in MGL c.
+119, 39G including a representative from the family resource center and staff from the Department.
+The purpose of the conference is to make recommendations to the court on the appropriate treatment and services for the child and family.
+(3) The Department may provide any recommended services if the services are available, and the Department determines in its clinical judgment that the services are appropriate for the child and/or her/his family, and to the extent the Department is reasonably able to comply.

-(4) A child receiving court-prescribed services (but not in the court-ordered custody of the Department) who reasonably appears to be mentally ill and in danger of serious harm if not hospitalized should be the subject of an application for a commitment hearing before a district court under M.G.L. c.
-123, §.
-12. No Department employee shall make such an application.
-A probation officer or other employee of the Court which ordered the Department to provide services shall be informed immediately by the Department that in the Department's opinion the child is mentally ill and that without hospitalization serious harm is likely.

-(5) If the court orders the Department to provide particular services, treatment or placement, the Department shall carefully review the order.
+(4) If the court orders the Department to provide particular services, treatment or placement, the Department shall carefully review the order.
 The Department may only be ordered to provide those services that it is legally required to provide.
 (Charrier v.
 Charrier, 416 Mass.
 105 (1993)), Until such time as a court’s order is vacated, changed or dismissed, the court’s order shall nevertheless be complied with, if the services are available and to the extent the Department is reasonably able to comply but at the same time the Department’s legal counsel shall be contacted, so that an appeal may be considered.

 4.65: Court-Ordered Commitment (Custody to Department)

-(1) After a trial on a CHINS petition, a child may be adjudicated to be in need of services.
-The court may then commit the child to the custody of the Department for a period of up to six months.
+(1) After a trial on a CRA petition, a child may be adjudicated to be in need of assistance.
+The court may then commit the child to the custody of the Department for a period 120 days and may extend the commitment no more than 3 times for 90 days each for a total custody time not to exceed 390 days.